tcolgate/tcolgate.github.io/content/photography/living-with-the-intrepid-enlarger.md

 Fortunately it's easy to switch around.
 With the knob above the light you need to reach a bit further, but you're arm doesn't get in the way.
-Also, the bit you are twiddling is not right by the tripod mount.
-This causes less wobbling while flex while focusing.
+Also, the bit you are twiddling is now right by the tripod mount causing less wobbling while while focusing.

-The downside is that you have to remove the whole thread if you want to take the light off to use for scanning, but honestly, just a dedicated scanning light.
+The downside is that you have to remove the whole thread if you want to take the light off to use for scanning, but honestly, just get a dedicated scanning light.

-### Compact & 4x5 Lights - side light leaks
+### Compact & 4x5 Lights - negative carrier side light leaks

 Because the neg carriers have minimal light trapping on the sides I find light spills out of the side when the light is on.
 It's not a huge problem, if if you